Are THC Gummies Legal? Status by State

 While these states (and D.C.) allow recreational cannabis use, local laws vary.
 In Ohio, for example, adults may possess 2.5 ounces of marijuana flower.
 Michigan, next door, has the same legal limit.

 But nearby New York allows adults to possess up to 3 ounces of cannabis flower.
-Oregon, meanwhile, lets adults posses up to 2 ounces in public.
+Oregon, meanwhile, lets adults possess up to 2 ounces in public.

 States often set different limits for different types of THC products, too.
 Ohio, for example, lets adults purchase up to 15,000 mg of THC across non-plant-material products.
 That includes THC gummies.

-For context, our strongest Delta-9 Gummies come in packs of 100mg, each with ten servings.
+For context, our strongest Delta-9 Gummies come in packs of 10mg per gummy, with 10 gummies in each bag.

 States That Don't Allow CBD Gummies to Contain THC

 Full-spectrum CBD products, including gummies, contain traces of THC.
-As mandated by the 2018 Farm Bill, these products must contain less than 0.3% THC.
+As mandated by the 2018 Farm Bill, these products must contain less than 0.3% THC by dry weight.
 But that's still too high for some states.

 Several states specifically require CBD products to have low or no THC.
 They include: